 The arts mean business.
-That’s the message being delivered by the Arts Council of Fort Worth, which has joined Arts & Economic Prosperity 5, a national study measuring the economic impact of nonprofit arts and culture organizations and their audiences.
+That’s the message being delivered by the Arts Council of Fort Worth, which presented the findings of Arts & Economic Prosperity 5, a national study measuring the economic impact of nonprofit arts and culture organizations and their audiences.

-As one of nearly 300 study partners, the Arts Council of Fort Worth will collect detailed financial information about Fort Worth’s nonprofit arts and culture organizations such as its theater and dance companies, museums, galleries and arts education organizations.
+As one of 341 study partners, the Arts Council of Fort Worth collected detailed financial information about Fort Worth’s nonprofit arts and culture organizations such as its theater and dance companies, museums, galleries and arts education organizations.

 Get articles like this in your inbox weekly.
 Subscribe to City News